 My Earthquake Story: How I Felt During an M 6.6 Earthquake in Chile

 Until yesterday I had never experienced an earthquake.
 However, last night I had my very first earthquake experience, and it was a big one.
-To give a little background information, here is a news article on the quake, and here is a video of it.
+To give a little background information, here is a news article on the quake.
 Guess what?
 It registered a magnitude of 6.6 on the Richter scale!
 It originated in Valparaiso which is a coastal town about a 2 hour drive away from Santiago.
 I was in Santiago at the time and even though the cities are 118km apart, I still felt it hit extremely strong.
 This is my earthquake story.

 This post contains affiliate links.
 Should you decide to purchase something from one of my affiliates I will receive a small commission at no extra cost to you.
 Check out my Disclaimer for more info.